YesselmanLab/lab-docs/docs/getting-started/installation.md

 This guide will help you set up your environment for working in the lab.

+!!! tip "New to macOS Development?"
+    If you're setting up a development environment on macOS for the first time, see the [Development Environment Setup Guide](development-environment.md) for detailed instructions on installing Homebrew, conda, pip, and configuring IDEs like VS Code or Cursor.

 ## Prerequisites

 Before you begin, ensure you have: